Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/doc/azure-b2c/terms-acceptance-handler.md

 ## Default Behavior

-By default, the Terms Acceptance Handler is enabled for the specified policies.
+By default, the Terms Requirement Handler is enabled for the specified policies.
 This means:

 1. If a user has a `tos_accepted` claim with a value of "true", access is granted.
 2. If a user doesn't have a `tos_accepted` claim, or its value is not "true", access is denied.